 Implants are strong, long-lasting solutions made from titanium metal.
 Dental implants replace missing teeth by acting like tooth roots.
 The dentist places the implant directly into the jawbone, where it fuses with the bone over time.
 This process creates a sturdy foundation for replacing teeth.

 One or more dental implants can support different types of dental restorations.
 For example, a single dental implant can hold a dental crown, a cap covering a damaged or missing tooth.
-If you have several missing teeth, multiple implants can secure a dental bridge, which can fill the gap between teeth.
+If you have several missing teeth, multiple implants can secure a dental bridge to fill the gap between teeth.
 Implants can also support dentures to replace all or some missing teeth.

 TMJ Treatment

 If you develop a TMJ disorder, you can experience headaches, jaw pain, and teeth clenching and grinding.
 We provide TMJ treatment with nightguards.
 A nightguard, or occlusal guard, is a retainer fabricated by the lab to fit perfectly to your upper teeth.
-This device is becoming increasingly common, as many people clench or grind their teeth at night, during stressful or focused periods, or even when working out.
+This device is becoming more common for people who clench or grind their teeth at night or during stressful or focused periods.

 A hard retainer helps keep your teeth from wearing down or cracking over time and makes your fillings and crowns last longer.
 It also protects the edges of your fillings or crowns from getting thin.
 Plus, it can relieve tension in your jaw and facial muscles.